flaviens/gsoc-sim-mem/README.md

 fusesoc list-cores | grep lowrisc:prim_generic:ram_2p
 ```

-If no matching line is found, then one way to add this core is to clone the [OpenTitan](https://github.com/lowRISC/opentitan) repository, then execute
+If no matching line is found, then one way to add this core is to clone the [OpenTitan](https://github.com/lowRISC/opentitan) repository, then execute:

 ```
 fusesoc library add $PATH_TO_OPENTITAN